Why Ronnie James Dio was the bravest musician in metal

 Killswitch Engage – who scored a U.S. hit with their 2006 cover of Holy Diver – issued a band statement, stating: “He is truly a musician’s musician; a model for the new school to aspire towards.”

-And now, 10 years on from his death, there is indeed a new generation of musicians and of fans out there – some of whom are just beginning to discover the man and his music.
+And now, over a decade on from his death, there is indeed a new generation of musicians and of fans out there – some of whom are just beginning to discover the man and his music.
 Regardless of whether you’re just getting into him, or whether you’re a long-time fan of his work, today is the day to celebrate one of the greatest singers of all-time.

 Long live rock’n’roll!
 Long live Ronnie James Dio!